HyperTag/documentation/src/content/cloud-destinations/adobe-analytics.md

 For any of the above ecommerce events, data is sent similarly to `.track()` events.
 The difference here is that you do **NOT** need to predefine these MetaRouter event names in the MetaRouter settings.
 The above ecommerce events will automatically be mapped and sent to Adobe Analytics.

-**Note**: Ecommerce relevant properties such as `orderId`, `products` will be sent automatically.
+**Note:** Ecommerce relevant properties such as `orderId`, `products` will be sent automatically.
 However, if you want to attach custom properties to Adobe’s `eVar`, `prop` or `hVar`, you need to predefine them in the MetaRouter settings. (just the properties, no need to map the event names, unless you want the event name to be set to an `eVar`).

 For all ecommerce events listed, we will send product description data to Adobe Analytics.